Ill-Typed Programs Don't Evaluate: A Constrained Type System

 \begin{definition} We assume a denumerable collection of \emph{type variables} $a$, $b$ and so on.
 The types are stratified as follows:

 Here $C$ (and sometimes $D$) is a finite set of \emph{type constraints} (also \emph{subtype formulas}), each of shape $A \subtype B$ (i.e. between monotypes).
 We write $A \equiv B$ as an abbreviation for the two constraints $A \subtype B$ and $B \subtype A$.
 We identify type schemes up to the renaming of bound type variables and we assume that arrows associate to the right.
 We require that type schemes are \emph{closed} in the sense that they have no free type variables.
-Note that we \emph{don't} restrict to finitely verifiable types on the right of necessity, which can be avoided for syntactic soundness -- see the remark at the end of Section \ref{sec:constrained-soundness}.

 We consider the sum type $\Sigma_{i=1}^k c_i(\bar{A_i})$ as a finite set $\{c_1(\bar{A_1}),\ldots,c_k(\bar{A_k})\}$, and we require that the elements are orthogonal in the sense that $c_i = c_j$ implies $i=j$.
 See also Remark~\ref{rem:simple-matching}.
 In examples, We will often write a particular sum type $\Sigma_{i=1}^3\,c_i(\vv{A_i})$ as a list of summands $c_1(\vv{A_1}) + c_2(\vv{A_2}) + c_3(\vv{A_3})$.
 In particular, when the sum is a singleton $\Sigma_{i=1}^1 c_i(\vv{A_i})$, which is quite typical, we just write $c_1(\vv{A_1})$. \end{definition}